Class Year Requirements

-Any attempt to manipulate the housing housing selection process and/or change room assignments during or after the housing selection is a severe policy violation.
-The consequences for making an unapproved room change at any point will include one or more of the following: moving back to your original assigned room, being penalized in a future housing selection (with points added to your housing selection number), revocation of your ability to be pulled, and being subject to judicial action.
+Any attempt to manipulate the housing selection process and/or change room assignments during or after the housing selection is a severe policy violation.
+The consequences for making an unapproved room change at any point will include one or more of the following: moving back to your original assigned room, being penalized in a future housing selection (with points added to your housing selection number), and being subject to judicial action.

 If you have an available space in your room at any point during the year, it is expected that you will be welcoming and accepting of any new roommate assigned to that space.
 Failure to do so is considered manipulation of the housing selection process and will likely result in future housing selection and/or judicial consequences.

-If someone pulls another student (or students) with the knowledge or intention to go on leave in the fall (study abroad, transfer, etc.), the case will be reviewed and your status in future housing lotteries may be jeopardized.
+If someone selects housing with the knowledge or intention to go on leave in the fall (study abroad, transfer, etc.), the case will be reviewed and your status in future housing selection processes may be jeopardized.
 WHEN YOU SELECT A ROOM IN THE HOUSING SELECTION PROCESS, YOU HAVE COMMITTED TO THAT ROOM FOR THE ENTIRE ACADEMIC YEAR.